AMReX-Combustion/PeleLM/Docs/source/Model.rst

 fluxes across of the coarse-fine interface are those of the fine solution.
 The latter of these two operations can be quite complex, as it must correct coarse-grid errors committed by each of the operators used to perform the original advance.
 It may also be non-local, in that cells far away from the coarse-fine interface may need to incorporate flux increments due to the mismatched coarse and fine solutions.
+Formally, the synchronzation is a bilevel correction that should be computed as a sequence of two-level solves.
+However, this would lead to the same amound of work that was required to create the original (pre-sync) data.
+We assume that the corrections computed for the synchronization are smooth enough to be well represented by an increment on the coaser of the two-levels, and interpolated to the finer grid.
+Note that the transport coefficients are not updated to account for the state changes during the synchronization.

 Generically, the synchronization procedure in `PeleLM` follows that described for the `IAMR` code, but with modifications to explicitly enforce that the sum of the species diffusion correction fluxes is zero, that the